atowey01/HW-Reviews-Flask-App/README.md

 HW-Reviews aims to analyse Hostelworld reviews in more detail to gain a better understanding of the hostel before visiting.
 Sometimes hostel ratings seem higher than visitors experience of the hostel so HW-Reviews helps to identify any inaccuracies there may be.

 Insights include:
-- Providing a predicted rating of a hostel solely based on the sentiment of the text previous visitors have left for the hostel
+- Providing a predicted rating of a hostel solely based on the sentiment of the text reviews previous visitors have left
 - Displaying positive and negative sentences in reviews of a hostel clearly
 - Showing some reviews where the rating the customer provided and the predicted rating based on the text they wrote may be different